dsus121/_Capstone/README.md

 - [ ] Discuss what you have learned through the development of the application. **(1%)**
 - [ ] Discuss additional features that could be added to the application in the future. **(1%)**

-**The following section is NOT included in the requirements for this project.** Completing this section is NOT required.
-This section will NOT negatively impact your grade if left unfinished.

-This section is intended for learners looking to go the extra mile by showcasing additional skills such as project management and optional technologies like TypeScript.

-You must complete **ALL** other requirements to receive credit for this section; however, this extra credit will not be included if you have already received the maximum 100% grade.
-The extra credit can only offset points lost elsewhere.

 ## (5%) Extra Credit